 Before you go into the store, you’ll want to decide on a few breakfasts, lunches, and dinners for the week, then make a list of the ingredients you need.
 If your meals have overlapping ingredients, that will make grocery shopping and storing food in the van even easier.

-Finally, just like at home, some fruits and veggies go bad faster than others.
+Finally, just like at home, some fruits and veggies go bad faster than others (like mushrooms).
 You’ll want to pay attention to this, eat things that go bad quicker first, and try to buy things that you know will have a longer shelf life in the van.